 Remember that you know your child best.
-You can find out more about spotting more serious signs of illness in children here.
 If you are not sure whether your child is seriously unwell, call 111 or your GP for advice.
 If you think your child is seriously unwell call 999 for an ambulance or go to your nearest A&E department.

 If your child has a high temperature it is ok to give them paracetamol or ibuprofen, but do not give them together unless advised to do so by a health professional.
 Always check the correct dosage before giving medicine, this will be written on the bottle.

 Remember – Ibuprofen should not be given to your child if they have chickenpox or asthma.

 When children are poorly they don’t want to be alone.
 They may want to be with you during the day and may want extra cuddles.
 Remember, the safest place for them to sleep is in their own bed.
 If they are struggling to settle, set up a bed next to their cot or moses basket and sleep next to them.

 Avoid having the room too warm, especially if your child has a raised temperature.
 Room temperature should be around 18 degrees and preferably draught free.
 Keep your child dressed in comfortable clothing.